Fiji plugins for batch-processing

 Selecting wells which are not actually present in a dataset has no effect, these wells are simply skipped.
 This can be useful when using macro-recording to execute the plugins successively on multiple experiment datasets, each with different set of wells.

-Besides selecting the wells of interest, the plugins let you specify if only specific sub-positions, channels, Z-slices or timepoints should be processed.
+The plugins let you specify which sub-positions, channels, Z-slices or timepoints should be processed.

 Use numbers separated by commas to select specific values, e.g. use 1,3,5 in the Z-slice field will result in processing only the first, third and fifth Z-slices of each selected well.

-Range of values can also be selected by separating the first and last index with a dash, e.g. use 1-10 in the timepoint field to include the first 10 timepoints.
+For range of values, specify the first and last index to include, separated by a dash, e.g. 1-10 in the timepoint field to include the first 10 timepoints.

 Using values out of the available range will trigger an error, for instance the channels indexes is limited to values between 1 and 6 (Brightfield), while Z-slice and timepoints cannot be smaller than 1.